Outdoor Exploration Camp

 - Helmet and other protective gear

-- What type of footwear do you recommend?
+- What type of activities do campers participate in?

 - During Activity Select sessions campers will have a variety of activities to choose from.
 On certain days, multiple skill variations of an activity may be offered.
 Activity Select programming allows campers of different Home Groups the opportunity to participate in an activity that meets their skill level and interest regardless of age (challenge by choice).
 See the Daily Activity Offerings above for an example of each day’s primary activities.